masterofobzene/mpv-content-throttler-script/README.md

 # Content-throttler
-An mpv player script to fix imbalance in playback of content.
+A mpv player script to fix imbalance in playback of content.

 __TL;DR__: It evens the playlist when you have big folders with so much content that it floods all the playlist with its media.
 This script will